 Approximately 6% of all children have motor planning and coordination difficulties that interfere with everyday functioning.
-Treating these issues promptly and effectively via trained professionals can give a child the ability to thrive in his home and school environment.
-Theramoves praxis training courses aim to give therapists the tools they need, as well as CEUs, to competently evaluate and provide interventions for clients.
+Treating these issues promptly and effectively via trained professionals can give a child the ability to thrive in their home and school environment.
+Theramoves motor planning training courses, led by top presenters, aim to give therapists the tools they need, as well as allow them to earn Praxis CEUs, to competently evaluate and provide interventions for clients.

-Sometimes, an individual can successfully complete habitual motoric tasks that have been practised many times before, such as self-feeding, putting on shoes, and holding a pencil effectively.
-However, when asked to complete a novel task, they freeze up, present with performance anxiety, and or display extreme difficulty carrying out the activity accurately.
+Sometimes, an individual can successfully complete habitual motoric tasks that have been practiced many times before, such as self-feeding, putting on shoes, and holding a pencil effectively.
+However, when asked to complete a novel task, they freeze up and present with performance anxiety or display extreme difficulty carrying out the activity accurately.
 Other times, children with motor planning difficulties can display challenges with their basic everyday routines.
-They may appear slow in carrying out motor tasks, clumsy, and may have difficulty with rhythm and timing.
+They may appear slow in carrying out motor tasks and clumsy and may have difficulty with rhythm, timing, and language acquisition.

 - Occupational Therapists and Occupational Therapist Assistants